 Sir Alexander Fleming

 Founder and first President 1945–1947

 Alexander Fleming (1881–1955) was born on 6 August 1881 at Lochfield, near Darvel, Ayrshire, Scotland.
 He qualified at St Mary’s Hospital Medical School in 1906 and was asked to join the research department, where he became Assistant Bacteriologist to Sir Almroth Wright, a pioneer in vaccine therapy and immunology.
-In 1909, he developed a medium for isolating the ‘acne bacillus’ which led to the successful treatment of cases with vaccines.
-Shortly after, he began the work on the new drug Salvarsan for the treatment of syphilis.
-This marked the beginning of chemotherapy and Fleming’s lifelong interest in the investigation of chemical antiseptics in the treatment of infection.
+In 1909, he developed a medium for isolating the acne bacillus which led to the successful treatment of cases with vaccines.
+Shortly after, he began work on a new drug, Salvarsan, for the treatment of syphilis.
+This marked the beginning of chemotherapy and Alexander Fleming’s lifelong interest in the investigation of chemical antiseptics in the treatment of infection.

-Following World War I, he actively searched for antibacterial agents, having witnessed the deaths of many soldiers from sepsis resulting from infected wounds and, in 1921, he discovered lysozyme, which he always considered more important than the discovery of penicillin.
-He was elected Professor of Bacteriology of the University of London in 1928.
+Following World War I, he actively searched for antibacterial agents, having witnessed the deaths of many soldiers from sepsis resulting from infected wounds.
+In 1921, he discovered lysozyme, which he always considered more important than the discovery of penicillin.

-By 1927, Fleming was investigating the properties of staphylococci.
-On 3 September 1928, Fleming returned to his laboratory having spent August on holiday with his family.
+By 1927, Alexander Fleming was investigating the properties of staphylococci and was elected Professor of Bacteriology of the University of London in 1928.
+On 3 September 1928, Fleming returned to his laboratory, having spent August on holiday with his family.
 Before leaving, he had stacked all his cultures of staphylococci on a bench in a corner of his laboratory.
-On returning, Fleming noticed that one culture was contaminated with a fungus, and that the colonies of staphylococci that had immediately surrounded it had been destroyed, whereas other colonies farther away were normal.
-Fleming grew the mould in a pure culture and found that it produced a substance that killed a number of disease-causing bacteria.
+On returning, he noticed that one culture was contaminated with a fungus, and that the colonies of staphylococci that had immediately surrounded it had been destroyed, whereas other colonies farther away were normal.
+He grew the mould in a pure culture and found that it produced a substance that killed a number of disease-causing bacteria.
 He identified the mould as being from the Penicillium genus, and, after some months of calling it ‘mould juice’, named the substance it released penicillin on 7 March 1929.
 For his ground-breaking work, Alexander Fleming received a knighthood in 1944 and was co-recipient of the Nobel Prize in Physiology or Medicine in 1945.
 He died at his home in London in 1955 and was buried in St Paul’s Cathedral.

-Marjory Stephenson (1885–1948) took an active part in founding the Microbiology Society, attending numerous preparatory committee meetings between November 1943 and February 1945.
+Marjory Stephenson (1885–1948) played an active part in founding the Microbiology Society, attending numerous preparatory committee meetings between November 1943 and February 1945.
 She served on the Committee of the Society from its foundation and was unanimously elected as the Society’s second President in September 1947.

 J. Walter McLeod

 From 1920, he worked with Pneumococcus, ultimately demonstrating the formation of peroxide by that organism, and in the succeeding decade he studied bacterial respiration and oxidation-reduction phenomena, putting forward an interesting theory of anaerobiosis.
 Together with his colleague John Gordon, they discovered the oxidase reaction for the recognition of gonococcal colonies in mixed culture, now widely used in diagnostic laboratories.
-A diphtheria epidemic in Leeds gave Walter a great opportunity to combine his clinical interests with new diagnostic laboratory methods, of which he took full advantage, culminating in 1931 with the recognition of three types of Corynebacterium diphtheriae – gravis, intermedius and mitis – which he correlated with clinical severity.
+A diphtheria epidemic in Leeds gave Walter an opportunity to combine his clinical interests with new diagnostic laboratory methods, of which he took full advantage, culminating in 1931 with the recognition of three types of Corynebacterium diphtheriae – gravis, intermedius and mitis – which he correlated with clinical severity.
 He died on 11 March 1978 at 92 years old.

 Henry J. Bunker

-During World War II, at the instigation of both the Medical Research Council and the armed forces, Henry worked as part of a group of scientists headed by A. C. Thaysen on a project which was to supersede cellulolysis and the sulfur bacteria as Henry’s primary interest.
-Widespread malnutrition was, quite correctly, expected as a result of the War, and one of the first installations for preparing a food yeast on a pilot scale was set up at Teddington.
+During World War II, at the instigation of both the Medical Research Council and the armed forces, Henry worked as part of a group of scientists headed by A. C. Thaysen on a project to supersede cellulolysis and the sulfur bacteria.
+Widespread malnutrition was, quite correctly, expected as a result of the war, and one of the first installations for preparing a food yeast on a pilot scale was set up at Teddington.
 The potential of microbes as protein sources intrigued Henry and the topic remained one of his major interests for the rest of his career.

-Besides his strictly scientific work, Henry was an influential and respected figure in the learned societies associated with microbiology.
-He was President of the Society for Applied Bacteriology, a Fellow of the Institute of Biology and its President from 1967 to 1969; he was the first Chairman of the Microbiology Group of the Society of Chemical Industry, Fellow of the Institute of Food Science and Technology, of the Royal Society of Medicine and of the Royal Society of Arts.
-He played an important part in the organisation of the new University, and Brunel recognised his contributions, both to the University and to science, by conferring upon him an honorary Doctorate of Science in 1969.
+Henry was an influential and respected figure in the learned societies associated with microbiology.
+He was President of the Society for Applied Bacteriology, a Fellow of the Institute of Biology and its President from 1967 to 1969, he was the first Chairman of the Microbiology Group of the Society of Chemical Industry, Fellow of the Institute of Food Science and Technology, of the Royal Society of Medicine and of the Royal Society of Arts.
+He played an important part in the organisation of Brunel University, and Brunel recognised his contributions, both to the University and to science, by conferring upon him an Honorary Doctorate of Science in 1969.
 He died on 8 August 1975 at the age of 78.